 From the car park, it took us just under 10 hours to do the hike – including a nice break for lunch at the top and many short breaks for photos and to enjoy the views (and rest!).
 We took our time: we could have done it faster if needed, but Mount Barney is not a hike where you want to compete at a high pace if you are doing it for the first time.
 Again the path is not easy to follow and has many challenges: it often required attention and analysis to stay safe and on track.

 I will not give advice here about preparation for mountain hiking as I am not experienced enough.
-This is only a quick feedback from my experience of hiking Mount Barney.
+This is only quick feedback from my experience of hiking Mount Barney.
 If you are preparing for this hike, I do suggest you seek more information from other sources.
 Make sure you have checked the following:

 - Good level of fitness: it is a full-on 10-hour hike